tmaybe/dev.socrata.com/docs/queries/group.md

 - /docs/queries/
 parents:
 - Queries using SODA

+type: parameter
+param: "$group"
+in_query: GROUP BY
+default: No grouping
+description: "Column to group results on, similar to GROUP BY in SQL"
+data_type: string
+order: 4
 ---

 SoQL also provides a limited amount of aggregation functionality through its `$group` parameter. `$group` must be used in conjunction with `$select` to provide the aggregation functions you wish to use.
 For example, to find the strongest earthquake by region, we want to `$group` by `region` and provide a `$select` of `region, MAX(magnitude)`: